rajeshr264/bolt-beginner-hands-on-lab/08-writing-advanced-tasks/README.md

 You can write tasks that support no-operation mode (noop).
 You use noop to see what changes a task would make, but without taking any action.

-1. Create the metadata for the new task and save it to `modules/exercise8/tasks/file.json`:
+1. View the metadata for the new task in `modules/exercise8/tasks/file.json`:

     ```json
     {